2023 In-Demand Careers

 THIS GUIDE IS NO LONGER ACTIVE.
 For the current FP Guide, click here.

-“Much of the work in international affairs includes engaging with other cultures, countries, and languages,” she says.
-“Thus, fieldwork is important in helping students prepare to work in these diverse contexts.”
+“Much of the work in international affairs includes engaging with other cultures, countries, and languages,” Fountain says.
+“Fieldwork is important in helping students prepare to work in these diverse contexts.”

 Fountain and other subject-matter experts at the Keough School serve as students’ career advisors.
 Students also take a “Career Colloquium” class every semester that teaches them how to write an effective résumé, conduct a successful interview, and network professionally.